huynhvp/vietphihuynh.github.io/_posts/2020-11-1-asyncAPI.md

 ## **What is REST API ?**

-**API** (Application Programming Interface) is a software interface that allows one application to communicate with another application.  **REST API** (Representational State Transfer) can be understood as a web service API where two applications talk to each other over a network (e.g. internet).
+<b>API</b> (Application Programming Interface) is a software interface that allows one application to communicate with another application.  **REST API** (Representational State Transfer) can be understood as a web service API where two applications talk to each other over a network (e.g. internet).
 Imagine that you are developing and deploying a system with a lot of interesting functionalities, you want to share it with your clients so that they can integrate your tools into their application workflow.
 To some extent, the client would appreciate a friendly and easy access to your application server.
 Instead of reading every line of your code to see what is going on inside algorithms, they prefer an abstract understanding of the behavior of the application like: what does this application do, what are the required formats/types of input/output.
 To this end, **REST API** delivers a set of friendly functions like **POST, GET, DELETE** to your application server in order for clients to easily communicate.

-**Example**: Wikipedia provides a REST API for retrieving the information of a Wikipedia entity.
+<b>Example</b>: Wikipedia provides a REST API for retrieving the information of a Wikipedia entity.
 For instance, to get a description of France country:

 ```console
 curl -X GET https://en.wikipedia.org/api/rest_v1/page/summary/France | jq  '.extract'